 This document constitutes a College-wide policy intended to allow for the proper use of all East Georgia State College computing and network resources, effective protection of individual users, equitable access, and proper management of those resources.
 This should be taken in the broadest possible sense.
 This policy applies to East Georgia State College network usage even in situations where it would not apply to the computer(s) in use.
 These guidelines are intended to supplement, not replace, all existing laws, regulations, agreements, and contracts which currently apply to these services.

-Academic Divisions may add, with the approval of the Division Chairperson, individual guidelines which supplement, but do not relax, this policy.
+Academic Units may add, with the approval of the Associate Vice President for Academic Affairs, individual guidelines which supplement, but do not relax, this policy.
 In such cases, the Division should inform their users and Information Technology prior to implementation.

 Access to networks and computer systems owned or operated by East Georgia State College imposes certain responsibilities and obligations and is granted subject to College policies and local, state, and federal laws.
 Appropriate use should always be legal, ethical, reflect academic honesty, reflect community standards, and show restraint in the consumption of shared resources.
 It should demonstrate respect for intellectual property; ownership of data; system security mechanisms; and individuals' rights to privacy and to freedom from intimidation, harassment, and unwarranted annoyance.
 Appropriate use of computing and networking resources includes instruction; independent study; independent research; communications; and official work of the offices, departments, recognized student and campus organizations, and agencies of the College.